AyushTripathi1010/Connectify/Readme.md

 To install and run Connectify on your local machine, follow these steps:

-1. Clone this repository to your local machine: `git clone https://github.com/<your_username>/Connectify.git`
+1. Clone this repository to your local machine: `https://github.com/AyushTripathi1010/Connectify.git`
 2. Navigate to the project directory: `cd Connectify`
 3. Install the necessary dependencies: `npm install`
 4. Create a new MongoDB Atlas cluster and database